What do I need to use RCC?

 - Background color

 - Delay (0-60 sec)

 The Delay feature controls how long it takes for new text to appear in the real-time streaming display.
 Higher intervals will display larger blocks of text at a slower rate, while lower intervals display smaller blocks of text at a faster rate.

 What is the “Transcript” button?

 A transcript provides the full text of the event, starting at the time the captioner joins the event until the time the captioner leaves.
-Depending on the options selected on the online RCC reservation form, the transcript may be saved, emailed or printed at the RCC requestor’s discretion.
-An RCC user’s late arrival to the event will not affect the availability of the full transcript when this option is selected.
+The requestor of the captioning services must select the Participant Option to “allow participants to view and save” to email, save, or print a copy of the transcript*.
+A participant’s late arrival during the session will not affect the availability of the full transcript when this option is selected.

 Are the transcripts encrypted?

 Yes, SSL encryption is used for all RCC events.

 The host or requestor of the RCC services must select the Participant Option to “allow participants to view and save” to request a copy of the transcript.